Monounsaturated fat

 In biochemistry and nutrition, a monounsaturated fat is a fat which contains a monounsaturated fatty acid (MUFA), a subclass of fatty acid characterized by having a double bond in the fatty acid chain with all of the remaining carbon atoms being single-bonded.
 By contrast, polyunsaturated fatty acids (PUFAs) have more than one double bond.

 Molecular description

 The main constituent of cocoa butter is the monounsaturated fat derived from palmitic acid, oleic acid, and stearic acid.

-Monounsaturated fats are triglycerides containing one unsaturated fatty acid.
+Monounsaturated fats are generally available as triglycerides containing one unsaturated fatty acid.
 Almost invariably that fatty acid is oleic acid (18:1 n−9).
 Palmitoleic acid (16:1 n−7) and cis-vaccenic acid (18:1 n−7) occur in small amounts in fats.